rustyeddy/rustyeddy.com/content/_index.md

 title: rusty eddy
 date: 2019-05-14
 description: >
-  I am a Software Engineer, primarily interested in Robotics, Computer Vision and IoT.
+  Software Engineer, primarily interested in Robotics, Computer Vision and IoT.
 ---

 ## An Interview with Me